Chralt98/DecentralizedCodeVerification/README.md

-# DecentralizedCodeVerification
+# semantic decentralized and transparent code verification
-A smart contract that builds a decentralized code verification network of smart programmers.
+A smart contract that builds a decentralized, semantic and transparent code verification network of smart programmers.